 What is done during an internship will vary based on the amount of experience you bring to the internship, and your willingness to take on added responsibilities.
 The assignments vary from internship to internship, but you are encouraged to take on more challenges and responsibilities during each internship.

 It is strongly recommended that ALL students complete at least one internship prior to graduation.
-Most internships are available to juniors, seniors, and Graduate students who have completed two or more quarters of their programs.
+Most undergraduate students do an internship during their junior or senior year although earlier is definitely a possibility.
 Internships may be taken for academic credit, but to do so requires that you apply for the credit BEFORE the start of the quarter.
 Undergraduate credits earned for internships do not meet Business School requirements, but may be used to fulfill general university elective credits.

-*Please note: Most internships will not be available to you after you graduate.
+*Please note: Many internships may not be available to you after you graduate.